mmrwoods/jenkins_campfire_plugin/README.markdown

 ### Building from source

-You'll need to have JDK 6 and maven2 installed to build the plugin from source.
+You'll need to have JDK 6 and maven installed to build the plugin from source.
-This should be as simple as asking your package manager to install maven2, e.g.
+This should be as simple as asking your package manager to install maven, e.g.

     brew install maven